mklabs/vimfiles/readme.md

 ### Some notes

+This repo includes a "`boilerplate/`" package.
+This is a simple nodejs script that can be `npm link`-ed to provide a little `vim-boilerplate` cli tool.
+It'll prompt for a few things, defaults some value and create a new basic plugin structure (autoload/ doc/ & plugin/, plus package.json and readme.md with some infos on how to create a new plugin, and some useful resource)

-* `plugins` may include growing custom made package.
+The `bundle/` folder is where plugins get cloned, some are directly committed to the repo.
+These include growing custom made package.
 These are vim plugins that have not their own github repo.
-If there is, they're symlinked to my `~/src/vim/bundle/<pluginname>` directory.

-* `vim/plugin` may include tiny vim script or plugin.
+`vim/plugin` may include tiny vim script or plugin.
 These are just non pathogen-bundled, vim scripts put there.

+`vim/templates` is where I store skeleton / template files, see below.

 ---